helenclx/100-days-of-code/r1-log.md

 **Today's Progress:** Started rebuilding my developer portfolio website with Eleventy.
 The style and layouts of the main portion of the site has been set up, but I still need to replace some of the placeholder content, and I want to rebuild my tech and developer blog as well.

-**Thoughts:** Getting hands-on practice of using Eleventy to rebuild my developer portfolio website gave memore confidence in using the static site generator.
+**Thoughts:** Getting hands-on practice of using Eleventy to rebuild my developer portfolio website gave me more confidence in using the static site generator.
 I am glad to have discovered a tool to dynamically build static websites.